farm-fe/plugins/rust-plugins/wasm/README.md

 # @farmfe/plugin-wasm

-A farm plugin for importing Wasm modules.
+A Farm plugin for seamless WebAssembly integration and support `wasm-pack` generated modules.

 ## Installation